 The Smuggler (Lia de Russo), while not sharing the Prowler's training, is also similar in look to the Assassins.
 She wears a hooded robe, which can be upgraded to Assassin colors, and uses an "Inverted Hidden Blade" on the outside of her forearm.

 The entire multiplayer mode is basically this, Abstergo trying to replicate the Animus bleeding effect on a bunch of employees/Templars.

 The Borgias, already a Truth in Television example.
 Made most obvious in an incident where Lucrezia berates a servant because they were all out of her favorite blend of arsenic, only to learn that it was gone because her father had used it all.

 Ezio's family too in many ways but managing to still be somewhat familial despite it all.

 French: The sequence where Ezio and Bartolomeo try to bluff their way into the French camp is utterly hilarious to any French speaker.
-Ubisoft Montreal even sneaks in a brilliant Take That Me in there.
+Ubisoft Montreal even sneaks in some brilliant Self-Deprecation in there.
 Loose translation: